 At no part is there really a time that has no talking or music and only silence.
 All the music is orchestrated well and fits perfectly.
 There one song for every drink and each of them seem to reflect the story of that drink.

-The voices, while expertly done by the Japanese actors, seemed a little off for me but I believe that was only because I am really not a sub type of girl.
-I will read subs while watching the English dub and see how close they were to the original but mostly, when they give me subs, I have a hard time with them since I have to read a little to fast.
-I fell into that with this show and so the Japanese voices felt distant and hard to get close to, but I feel if I was a native Japanese speaker, I would be much more into loving it.
+The voices, while expertly done by the Japanese actors, seemed a little off for me but I believe that was only because I am really not into subs.
+I will read subs while watching the English dub and see how close they were to the original but mostly.
+But when they give me subs, I have a hard time with them since I have to read a little to fast.
+I fell into that with this show and so the Japanese voices felt distant and hard to get close to but I feel if I was a native Japanese speaker, I would be much more into loving it.
 This is one that I really hope comes over to America to be dubbed and not ‘fucked up’ with a lot of script changes and high vocals.
+PS I think J. Michael Tatum would be a great Ryu.
+Just my thoughts on it. ;)

 Five stars all the way!
 This is one that if you like slow shows and ones from the heart, I say watch it.
 If you’re more into mechs, gunfights, fan service, and large explosions, you might want to stay away.